CnC-Robert/revanced-cli-script/README.md

 # Requirements
  - Compatible YouTube version installed on your phone
- - Username & token set in ~/.gradle/gradle.properties
+ - Username & token set in ~/.gradle/gradle.properties or $GITHUB_TOKEN set with the token
  - Git & wget installed
  - Java & Android SDK will be downloaded automaticlly if not installed already